pasqualerossi/42-Piscine/42 Adelaide Information/README.md

 - Do alot of evals
 - Get alot of Voxtron votes

-Note: Nothing is guaranteed though as the 42 Entrance to the school information isn't public.
+Note: Nothing is guaranteed though as the 42 Entrance to the school isn't public information.

 # Essential Items List
 Items that you should bring with you on Campus just about everyday.